bartwc/SoftwareSystems/5-fsm/README.md

 on X-Rays.
 As per assignment's description, Figure 2 aims to provide an insightful overview of the states that exist within the 2-Plane System.

 As compared to the 1-Plane System, the value of the events are considered and introduced in the 2-Plane System.
-The values "1", "2", and "3" correspond to "Frontal", "Lateral", and "Biplane" respectively for both the Low-Dose X-Ray projection and the High-Dose X-Ray projection.
+Having confirmed with the teaching team, the values "0", "1", and "2" correspond to "Frontal", "Lateral", and "Biplane" respectively for both the Low-Dose X-Ray projection and the High-Dose X-Ray projection.

 The "LowDose" state can also progress to the "HighDose" state to address the requirement, "While using low-dose streaming video; surgeons need to be able to temporarily switch to high-dose streaming video, without releasing the low-dose